Skip to content

 Texas Landform Map Hunt

-Pull up a map of Texas and identify three landforms students can recognize: Palo Duro Canyon (water-carved), the Monahans Sandhills (wind-formed dunes), and the Mississippi Delta just across the border.
+Pull up a map of Texas and identify three landforms students can recognize: Palo Duro Canyon (water-carved), the Monahans Sandhills (wind-formed dunes), and the Mississippi Delta in southeast Louisiana (several hundred miles east of Texas).
 Students label each one on a printed map and write a sentence about which agent shaped it.
 Connects the standard to local geography.

 Materials: Printed maps of Texas, colored pencils, projector for satellite images of the three landforms, recording sheets